 One of my favorite States in America, Washington has something to offer to everyone.
 From the scenic mountains where you can hike, camp, swim in the alpine lakes, or just stare in awe at.
 To the wine regions scattered throughout the state where you can visit vineyards or taste from multiple tasting rooms throughout the towns and cities in Washington.
 There’s water to take a boat out, there’s the city to explore, and there are quaint little towns waiting to be discovered.

 You could spend weeks in Washington alone and still have much left to explore.
 It’s the kind of place where you can drive a few miles in any direction and feel like you’re in a new state.
 You can drive north to Canada, south to Oregon, or even take the Clipper to Vancouver Island!
 And while there’s so much to do and see around Washington, staying in the state allows you to experience the same beauty that you would if you left the state.

-WEDNESDAY – Depart from home, arrival into Seattle, WA
+WEDNESDAY – Depart from home, arrive in Seattle, WA